zhouhualei/es2015-example/README.md

 # Introduction
-Example project for ES2015 features
+Example project for ES2015 features using webpack and babel

 # How to run the example
 * step 1, tranpile source code automatically when it is updated